interbit/interbit/packages/interbit-ui-tools/README.md

 # Interbit Middleware

-The interbit-middleware package contains a Redux middleware and reducer.
+The interbit-ui-tools package contains a Redux middleware and reducer.
 The middleware and reducer work together to boot the Interbit blockchains specified in the DOM, sync their states with the Redux store, and allow you to dispatch to them.

 The Interbit middleware reads the index.html file generated when the blockchain node boots to connect to the chains.
 To learn more about this file [click here](TODO: LINK or DESCRIBE).